Voyagers with Tye Sheridan & Lily-Rose Depp

 It’s about human nature in a vacuum—who we are at our core.
 And about a group of extraordinary young people waking up to sensual desires, to freedom, to power, and the thrilling euphoria that goes with that experience.
 I began looking for the young actors who could embody the unusual personalities that find themselves on the ship, who reflected the essential conflict of human nature, and who would wrestle with these powerful impulses.

-Quote from Tye Sheridan, who stars as Christopher
+Tye Sheridan, who stars as Christopher, explains the film

 Colin Farrell about his character Richard